 One quick story that Lewis tells that sums up his main concerns with the government.
 Catherine Woteki is a world-class authority on agricultural science.
 Her responsibility at the Department of Agriculture was to manage and review research grants approaching $3 billion, much of it on examining the impact on food production in the U.S. due to extended periods of drought, heavy rain, high winds, and substantial flooding.
 In January 2017, Trump replaced her with Sam Clovis, a right-wing talk show radio host from Iowa.
 He is without a science background, but he supported Trump in 2016.
 I hear Trump’s voice as he says, “Call my friend Sam if you need research money.”
 He’s a great guy.”
 Clovis withdrew his nomination in November 2018 following his connection to Russian interference in the election and substantial opposition in Iowa.
 Lewis points out that resistance to “old boy” politics is one reason for the structure and success of the Civil Service.
 Have you ever heard of the Sammie Award?
 Have a look (Here).
 It is about loyalty to the United States and its people.

-Given the broad historical sweep of Congressional power, the rise public cynicism and policy, the strongest tend to occur during periods of prosperity.
+Given the broad historical sweep of Congressional power, the rise of public cynicism, and policy, the strongest tend to occur during periods of prosperity.
 The power of the president strengthens if there is economic trouble or threats.
 The strength of this power is diminished as Congress responds to discontent over the Vietnam War.
 When the Watergate scandal erupted, it was Congress that forced people to tell the truth and that led President Nixon’s resignation.
 Nevertheless, Congress’s role requires the regular citing of relevant provisions of the Constitution to sustain its power and there stand nominations to the Supreme Court.
 There should be a copy in the pocket of every member of Congress.
 Here are some reasons.

-The work of executive branch staff works hard to put Congress, as a coequal branch, in a subordinate position.
+The work of the executive branch staff works hard to put Congress, as a coequal branch, in a subordinate position.
 Congress will often fail to take the power the Constitution gives it when difficult questions are posed.
 It avoided a vote on the war in Iraq, and when that happened it became known as Congresses, “use-it-or-lose-it” power, therefore yielding to the emergence of an “imperial presidency” since it the first attempt in the Gulf of Tonquin, Vietnam.

 The 1994 midterm elections reduced Bill Clinton’s power when Republicans captured control of the House and the Senate for the first time in 40 years.
 In that year, Speaker Newt Gingrich’s (R-GA) “Contract with America” sought to make Congress the center of the federal government and implement significant tax cuts.
 Then Congress was eclipsed by President Bush due to the 9/11/2001 that allowed him to draw on the President’s role as commander-in-chief.